Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md

 The concept of a receiver remains for users who need to have a more fine grained control over the receiving and settling messages.
 The difference is that this is now created from the top-level `ServiceBusClient` via the `CreateReceiver()` method that would take the queue or subscription you want to target.

 Another notable difference from the previous library when it comes to receiving messages, is that the new library uses a separate type for received messages, `ServiceBusReceivedMessage`.
-This helps reduce the surface area of the sendable messages by excluding properties that are set by the service itself and cannot be set by a user.
+This helps reduce the surface area of the sendable messages by excluding properties that are set by the service itself and cannot be set by a user when sending messages.
 In order to construct a `ServiceBusReceivedMessage` for mocking purposes, use the `ServiceBusModelFactory.ServiceBusReceivedMessage` method.
 In general, output types that are meant to be constructed only by the library can be created for mocking using the `ServiceBusModelFactory` static class.

 ```C#
 // create the ServiceBusClient